tcrammond/heroku-buildpack-yo-angular/README.md

 - node_modules/bower

 ## How to make your angular app work with this buildpack
-This buildpack uses a task in your `Gruntfile` to build the contents of your `app` folder into a production ready `dist` folder.
+This buildpack uses a task in your `Gruntfile` to build the contents of your `app` folder into an optimized `dist` folder.
 This is the same thing the command `grunt` does in your `yo angular` app.
 All of this takes place on the heroku server, so all you have to do is push your app's source code to heroku with the standard `.gitignore` file .
 There is no need for you to commit the `dist` folder or any other pre-built files like a lot of the other online guides suggest.
 This buildpack installs all the `node_modules`, `bower_components` and uses `grunt` to build your app.

 ### 5 Step Guide